What to expect at a School Governors’ meeting

 The Clerk [to the Governing Body]

-The Clerk [to the Governing Body] carries out administrative duties associated with the meeting and will normally have extra copies of papers if you have mislaid any you were sent.
-The Clerk will take the Minutes of the meeting and ensure that these are passed to the Local Authority for circulation with a future agenda.
+The Clerk [to the Governing Body] carries out administrative duties associated with the meeting and will take the Minutes of the meeting and ensure that these are passed to the Local Authority for circulation with a future agenda.
 In addition the Clerk will normally provide advice to the Governors on matters being discussed, where relevant.

 Further information can be found on the: